Curio And Cameo - What To Expect

 If you own the latest Silhouette Studio® Designer Edition software, you will notice that the embossing and stippling icons appear in the upper right menu bar.
 You cannot use these icons unless your computer is plugged into a Curio machine and it is turned on.
 Only then can you explore the many options available.
 The location of these tools may vary from one software version to another.

 This article would not be complete without mentioning that the AMAZING Silhouette Studio® software reaches across all their machines.
 If you buy a new Silhouette machine, even The Mint ink stamp maker, you will not have to learn how to use new software.
 The software is very user friendly and surprisingly advanced.
 If you missed my loud announcements, in 2016 I published a full color book myself using nothing but the Silhouette Studio® software.

 I have spent many late hours learning Curio's capabilities especially as it relates to polymer clay.
 I have more publications in the works covering the topics of cutting, stippling and embossing clay with Curio.

 Am I excited about Curio?
 You bet!
 But I am not myopic enough to think it is the one machine for everyone.
 Determining factors include the type of projects you create now and will create in the future.
 My CAMEO and the Silhouette machine that came before it, have teamed up to produce some remarkable projects and hand crafted memories.
-Although the CAMEO is now sharing counter space with Curio, it is just as valuable to me as it has been in the past.
+Although my CAMEO 3 is now sharing counter space with Curio, it is just as valuable to me as it has been in the past.
 These machines sit idle while I write this article, waiting for my direction, ready to offer me unlimited creative freedom on my next project.
 Why wouldn’t I be excited!